0xelsherif/Fastify-API-with-Prisma-and-Image-Upload-Resize-Integration/README.md

 ### License

-Database Schema Repository is licensed under the MIT License.
+Product and Category Creation with Fastify Typescript and Prisma using MySQL Repository is licensed under the MIT License.
 > [!CAUTION]
 >No Warranty: The software is provided "as is," without warranty of any kind, express or implied.
 The author or copyright holder is not liable for any claims or damages arising from the use of the software.